 - Increase our intake of water (filtered).
 You should drink one half of your body weight in ounces.
 For instance, if you weigh 100 pounds, then you should drink at least 50 ounces of water a day.

 - Take hot showers.
 Lots of them.
 The steam really helps soothe the sinuses and open the nasal passages.
 After each shower, I get about 2 hours relief from the sinus pressure.
 If you have eucalyptus essential oil, it would be good to add to the shower.
 Just plug the tub and breathe deeply.

 - Eat garlic and onions LIBERALLY.
 Each of these have natural healing properties.
 Instead of taking prescribed antibiotics that take the GOOD bacteria with it as well, we suggest opting for a good hearty serving of garlic or onion.
 If you can’t stand the stench, there are some great garlic capsules you can take.
-Here is a good accumulation of information on garlic.
+I’ve written before on garlic.
+You can read it here.
 I made a big pot of vegetable soup and included 11 cloves of garlic and a large onion.
 The quickest and easiest way to get raw garlic down is to chop up a clove of garlic, put honey on a spoon, top with the garlic and down it.
 I let the honey slowly ease its way to the back of my throat and then swallow.
 I know it sounds horrible, but I promise it works.
 I wouldn’t tell you to do it otherwise.

 - Drink herbal tea.
 We prefer Traditional Medicinals*.
 They have a variety of teas for various ailments.
 To prevent sickness we drink Echinacea tea.
 However, if you become a full-blown sick, then we use the Gypsy Cold Care.
 Drink a cup every three hours.
 It’s main ingredient is Menthol, which naturally occurs in peppermint leaf.
 This aids in opening your sinus passages.
 This also helps to increase your fluid intake.